EC601TeamProject06/Multi-Speaker-Identification/README.md

 * As a developer, I want to identify the particular speaker within multi-speaker evironment.

+* As a user, I don't want strangers (both intentionally and unintentionally) activating and giving voice commands to my personal smart device.

+* As a user who lives in a multiperson household, I want my smart device to play music from my personal playlist and not my roommates' playlist and vice versa.

 ## Define MVP

 * Tensorflow Platform.